Formentera Balearic Islands, Spain Travel Guide

 Fresh, locally sourced ingredients, especially seafood, reflecting maritime heritage.

 Water sports, from snorkeling to paddleboarding, thrive in its calm, transparent waters.
-Dining has fresh, locally sourced ingredients, especially seafood, reflecting the island's maritime heritage.
+Dining has fresh, ingredients from the area, especially seafood, reflecting the island's naval legacy.

 Formentera's spirit is one of understated beauty, welcoming visitors who appreciate tranquility, natural splendor, and a genuine escape from the ordinary.